waddlaw/AutoBench/AutoBench_QuickGuide.md

 #### Statistical Analysis Options

-The system provides a number of user options for statistical analysis, including:
+The system provides a number of user options for statistical analysis.

+`AnalOpts`s are constructed as follows:

 * `_linearModels :: [LinearType]`: Which types of functions to consider for regression analysis;
 * `_cvIters :: Int`: The number of iterations of cross-validation to perform;